 GHG PROTOCOL DEFINITION TARGET 1 STATUS1 (2024) VERIFICATION 2 SCOPE 1 Direct Emissions Emissions from operations that are owned or controlled by a reporting company.
-Commitment to reduce absolute emissions 100% by 2030 from a 2019 base year 0 MT CO2e Apex SCOPE 2 Indirect Emissions (Market-based Method) Emissions from the generation of purchased or acquired energy such as electricity, steam and heating, and cooling, consumed by a reporting company, but excluding the impact of the purchase of renewable energy credits. cased or acquired energy such absolute emissions and consumed by a reporting any, but excluding the impact of the accordance of the accord Арех SCOPE 3 3 Indirect Emissions All other indirect emissions that occur in Target for Category 1-14 emissions in development 239 MT CO2e Арех the value chain of a reporting company, including both upstream and downstream emissions, but excluding the emissions avoided as a result of our investments. (>850k MT of CO2 in 2024) Net-Zero Target for Category 15 financed emissions set in 2023 for GC Renewables, Residential, Community, and C&I Solar assets 93,703 MT CO2e Арех
+Commitment to reduce absolute emissions 100% by 2030 from a 2019 base year 0 MT CO2e Apex SCOPE 2 Indirect Emissions (Market-based Method) Emissions from the generation of purchased or acquired energy such as electricity, steam and heating, and cooling, consumed by a reporting company, but excluding the impact of the purchase of renewable energy credits. or acquired energy such ty, steam and heating, and onsumed by a reporting but excluding the impact of the Commitment to reduce absolute emissions 100% by 2030 from a 2019 base year Арех SCOPE 3 3 Indirect Emissions All other indirect emissions that occur in Target for Category 1-14 emissions in development 239 MT CO2e Арех the value chain of a reporting company, including both upstream and downstream emissions, but excluding the emissions avoided as a result of our investments. (>850k MT of CO2 in 2024) Net-Zero Target for Category 15 financed emissions set in 2023 for GC Renewables, Residential, Community, and C&I Solar assets 93,703 MT CO2e Арех